Luciano Acosta: D.C. United

 In 2016, Acosta went on a season-long loan to D.C.
 United of Major League Soccer.
 Acosta made his competitive debut on in a CONCACAF Champions League quarterfinal match against Queretaro.
 He scored his first goal for D.C.
 United in the 86th minute of a league game against the New England Revolution on 23 April.

 After the 2016 season, D.C.
 United purchased Acosta's contract outright for a club record fee.
 He scored his first professional hat-trick on 13 August 2018 when playing for D.C.
 United against Orlando City and the match ended 3–2 in favor of D.C.
 United.
 On 21 October 2018, Acosta provided an assist for Wayne Rooney following an outstanding dribble, and also scored himself in a 3–1 win over New York City FC which secured a play-off spot in the MLS Cup for D.C.
 United.

 Since Wayne Rooney's arrival to D.C.
 United, Luciano and Wayne developed a good chemistry together in the field and provided goals and assists to each other.
-Their chemistry made them to be considered to one of the best duos in all of MLS.
 D.C.
 United fans nicknamed their duo "Luchoroo".

 Before the 2019 season, Acosta was reported to be close to signing for Paris Saint-Germain F.C.
 Sources said the offer to D.C.
 United was under US$10 million and Acosta was scheduled to arrive at Paris for his medical.
 In the 2019 season, Acosta's form was declining, and was starting to get pushed out of the first team.
 After the 2019 season, Acosta's contract with D.C.
 United ended.
 He played his last game for D.C. on 19 October 2019, in a MLS playoff game against Toronto FC.
 On 12 November 2019, Acosta told an Argentine radio channel, 'La Mano de Dios', that former D.C. teammate Wayne Rooney told him he wanted to bring him to Derby County, where Rooney was going to become player-coach in 2020.

 Acosta left D.C.
 United at the end of the 2019 season when his contract expired.